klaus4772/gaeb4linux/README.md

 License Compatibility

-BaseX is licensed under GPLv3, which is incompatible with MPL for direct integration.To avoid license conflicts, this project interacts with BaseX exclusively via REST API.This keeps the GAEB Viewer under the MPL 2.0 license, allowing broader reuse and modification.
+This project avoids direct dependencies on GPL-licensed libraries like BaseX by using REST APIs.This keeps the codebase under MPL 2.0, enabling broader reuse and combination with other systems.As an alternative, eXist-db can be used if preferred.

 Getting Started